konne88/konne88.github.io/_posts/2014-09-29-correspondences.md

 $$ \vert S \vert $$: [cardinality][CARD], and
 $$ [0,n] $$:         [interval][INTV].

-Why is this useful to know these correspondences?
+Why is it useful to know these correspondences?

 One reason is that it allows us to use the reasoning strategies from one domain, and to apply them to another one.
 In a proof assistant like Coq, we might be able to take a powerful tactic like `omega`, and apply it to reasoning about the size of sets.

+It also allows us to decifer semingly arbitrary overloading of mathematical operators.
+For a long time I, for example, didn't understand why mathematicians decided to use $$\cdot$$ to mean $$\wedge$$.

 Thinking about correspondences also allows us to make good definitions for corner cases.
 For example, in the domain of numbers, it is not entirely clear